poypoyan/edhsmm/README.md

 #### To be Implemented
 - Viterbi Algorithm
-- EM Algorithm with Multiple Observations
+- EM Algorithm with multiple observation sequences
 - Cythoning the core algorithms
 - Generate samples
 - *and a lot more* (to be posted in [issues](https://github.com/poypoyan/edhmm/issues))